api3dao/vitepress-docs/docs/reference/dapis/understand/signed-apis.md

 # Signed APIs

 Signed APIs store the data pushed by Airnodes and expose them to the public via an API.
-This allows for various use cases, including powering API3 push oracle.
+This allows for various use cases, including powering API3 push oracles.

 Both the [Airnode](https://github.com/api3dao/airnode) and [Signed API](https://github.com/api3dao/signed-api) implementations are open